 The Modern Slavery agenda at ABP UK is far reaching and involves a significant investment of both time and money.
-The last 12 months have been increasingly challenging due to a perfect storm of Brexit uncertainty, labour & skills shortages and low national unemployment rates.
+The last 12 months have been increasingly challenging due to COVID, labour and skills shortages and the introduction of the new UK Immigration Policy.
 This in turn has seen turnover and retention KPIs hard to improve due to a number of external factors that impact the workplace and labour planning.
-Whilst contingency and alternative recruitment solutions are being explored and the Government's COVID recovery 'Plan for Jobs' strategy harnessed to attract people to the business, uncertainty remains and with that so does risk.